 Before my mind had even registered what had happened, I was falling.
 I tried to scream, but the wind ripped the air from my lungs.
 All I could do was watch as the ground grew closer.
 This was it.
 My short life was over, all thirteen years of it.
 I’d spent my entire life training to become an Upakan warrior, the youngest to ever claim the title, and here I was, about to die before completing my first real advancement.
 Worse yet was the thought that after working so hard to get a full day’s lead ahead of Flon and the other trainees, they were going to find my bloody remains, laugh, and go on without me.

 It’s amazing what runs through your mind before you die.
 I closed my eyes and waited for the impact.

-My head cleared, and I realized I was still hanging by my left hand, looking down at the rocks I had just watched myself die on.
+My head cleared, and I realized I was still hanging by my left hand, looking down at the rocks below.
 My stomach heaved from the sensation of having fallen to my death.
 I swallowed, forcing myself to take a breath as I tried to slow the beating in my chest.
 Even knowing how my magic worked, I still had a hard time getting used to it.

 The visions were so real.

 My knuckles were white as I held on to the small crack in the rock with everything I had.
 I couldn’t feel my fingers.
 Any moment, they were going to give way.
 Frantically, I searched for another hold.
 Thanks to my vision, I knew where not to grab, so I swung for a small outcropping just above it.

 I pulled myself up and grabbed for another just under the shelf I was trying to reach.
 The ledge over my head extended too far out for me to climb.
 I considered my options.
 It seemed my only choice was a bad one.
 Almost as bad as having decided to undergo the Tri’Nephrin in the first place.
 No one had ever attempted to complete the advancement course at my age.
 It was unheard of.
 The course was made for trainees at least three or four years my senior.